litian96/TERM/README.md

 # Tilted Empirical Risk Minimization

-This repository is the implementation for the manuscript
+This repository contains the implementation for the manuscript

 > [Tilted Empirical Risk Minimization](http://arxiv.org/abs/2007.01162)